osmosis-labs/docs/docs/osmosis-outpost/user-interface-setup/widget/customization-guide/theme-customization.md

 ### Settings
 You can set the *slippage tolerance* and the recovery address.
 You can perform this action through the settings screen.
-Here, you can see a list of buttons that allow you to select one of the default values avaliable for the slippage tolerance, and a numeric input box that let you insert a custom value.
+Here, you can see a list of buttons that allow you to select one of the default values available for the slippage tolerance, and a numeric input box that let you insert a custom value.
 In the bottom of the page, you have the ability to set a valid osmosis address as the recovery address.
 Please, read carefully